-- 1. Read and discussed reviews and primary source material regarding a variety of the traditional and empirically-derived theories of chemical dependency. - 2.
-Used the knowledge, skills and abilities learned in this and other courses to understand the basic tenets of each theory, how they can be integrated or where they differ fundamentally, and how each can be applied to understanding the development of substance use, misuse, abuse and dependence. - 3.
+- 1. Read and discussed reviews and primary source material regarding a variety of the traditional and empirically-derived theories of "chemical dependency." - Used the knowledge, skills and abilities learned in this and other courses to understand the basic tenets of each theory, how they can be integrated or where they differ fundamentally, and how each can be applied to understanding the development of substance use, misuse and Substance Use Disorders. - 3.
 Articulated their views, with supporting evidence based on research, both in a seminar setting and in a written format (on the midterm and final examinations). - 4.
 Led a well-integrated and research-supported discussion of at least one of these theories in the seminar setting. - 5.
-Communicated how these theories can be integrated into the assessment and treatment of future clients with alcohol and drug problems.
+Communicated how these theories can be integrated into the assessment and treatment of clients with alcohol and drug problems.